 I have always thought that Google Play should perform much better than it does.

 You might get lucky, but I have never gained a lot of sales.
-Sales do sometimes trickle through, however.
+But sales do sometimes trickle through.

 The other retailers, and libraries